 4.5 Start/Stop Profile

-To start a profile, it must first be loaded.
-The currently loaded profile is shown at the bottom of the profile entry screen.
-To start the profile, select "Run" from the Run menu.
+To start a profile, it must first be loaded into the EZT-570i's CM.
+In order to do this, you must run the selected profile by selecting "Run Profile" from the profile Run menu.